elves/elvish/website/home.md

       <p>
         Do you type far too many <code>cd</code> commands?
 Do you struggle to remember which <code>deeply/nested/directory</code> your source codes,
-        logs and configuration files are?
+        logs and configuration files are in?
       </p>
       <p>
         Backed by a real database, Elvish remembers all the directories you